Frequently Asked Questions

 How do I refill or check my fire extinguisher?

-The Westlake Fire Department does not service or refill fire extinguishers.You may locate companies that perform these services in your local telephone directory or on the internet.
+The Westlake Fire-EMS Department does not service or refill fire extinguishers.You may locate companies that perform these services in your local telephone directory or on the internet.